Evaluating Remote Teaching: Recommendations and Resources Now Available

 - Insights into how key components of NEE continue to support the growth of all educators.

-You can download the full guide on the Evaluating Remote Learning page.
+You can download the full guide on the Evaluating Remote Teaching page.
 (Note: NEE member schools can also access these materials on the NEE Data Tool Help and Resources Menu by searching “remote learning.”
 NEE’s Classroom Observation rubrics and remote learning indicator notes are only available in the NEE Data Tool for member schools.
 Updates have been made to the Classroom Observation rubrics to include remote learning notes for 14 indicators.)

 Additional Blog Posts

 Read our recent blog posts for additional ideas and strategies that can help provide clarity, engagement, and motivation during uncertain times: